aws/aws-sdk-js-v3/clients/client-securityhub/README.md

 <p>For example, if your Region is set to <code>us-west-2</code>, when you use <code>
 <a>CreateMembers</a>
 </code> to add a member account to Security Hub, the association of
-the member account with the master account is created only in the <code>us-west-2</code>
+the member account with the administrator account is created only in the <code>us-west-2</code>
 Region.
 Security Hub must be enabled for the member account in the same Region that the invitation was sent from.</p>
 <p>The following throttling limits apply to using Security Hub API operations.</p>